OpenDataServices/os4d/docs/development/stages.md

 Before starting on schema development, it is important to develop a clear shared understanding of the focus of a standard.

 A conceptual framework or consultation document will set out the rationale for a standard, summarise initial supply and demand side research, and will present an initial sketch of the proposed structure for data, and methods for data sharing.
-This may include diagrams and descriptions that support dialogue between data specialists and subject matter experts.
+This may include diagrams and descriptions that support dialogue between data specialists and subject-matter experts.

 This document is important to secure agreement on issues such as: